 In mid-2024, AssetMark made a deliberate decision to evolve its donor-advised fund program to better meet the needs of advisors and clients.
 While the program had a solid foundation, advisor engagement and growth had remained relatively steady over time.
 AssetMark saw an opportunity not just to modernize the underlying technology, but to reimagine how charitable giving could more directly support advisor-led growth.

-AssetMark partnered with Give in June 2024 to transition its DAF program to a fully digital, advisor-centric experience—one designed to integrate seamlessly into advisors’ existing workflows and planning conversations.
+AssetMark partnered with Give in June 2024 to transition its DAF program to a fully digital, advisor-centric experience.
+The platform is designed to integrate seamlessly into advisors’ existing workflows and planning conversations.

 This is what happens when philanthropy is easy to adopt, easy to use, and deeply aligned with how advisors actually work.